Selena Cuffe: SodexoMagic

 In March 2020, Cuffe was named as president of SodexoMAGIC, a joint-venture between Magic Johnson Enterprises and Sodexo, Inc, based in Beverly Hills.

+Blackstone Consulting, Inc. & RJB Properties

+In April 2023, Cuffe was named Chief Growth Officer for Blackstone Consulting, Inc., an $800M, 9,000-person international service provider, minority business enterprise (MBE), and Corporate Plus member of the National Minority Supplier Development Council (NMSDC) with a client base that includes the U.S. Department of Defense, Fortune 500 companies, hospitals, schools, universities and industrial sites.
+In addition, she is Chief Growth Officer of RJB Properties, Inc., a leader in the “K through 12” educational market for janitorial and maintenance services as well as higher education campuses, commercial office spaces, convention centers, military installations, and banks.

 Personal life

-A mother of three children, Cuffe is married to fellow co-founder of Heritage Link Brands, Khary Cuffe a graduate of Harvard University's Graduate School of Business and John F. Kennedy School of Government.
+A mother of three children, Cuffe is married to fellow co-founder of Heritage Link Brands, Khary Cuffe, a graduate of Harvard University's Graduate School of Business and John F. Kennedy School of Government.
 Khary's parents emigrated from Jamaica to the United States in the 1960s.
-His maternal uncle is Derrick F. Kellier, Jamaica's Minister of Agriculture.
+His maternal uncle is Derrick F. Kellier, Jamaica's former Member of Parliament and Minister of Agriculture.